ChrisCarleton/BottomTime-Core/docs/LogEntryImages.md

 **500 Server Error** | An internal server error occurred.
 Log information will be provided in the [Error](General.md#error-object) object for troubleshooting.

 ### DELETE /users/:userName/logs/:logId/images/:imageId
 Deletes a specific image from a log entry.
+The metadata and image files will be removed.

 #### Route Parameters
 * **userName** - The username of the user to whom the log entry belongs.